 Colour: Various shades of reddish brown to greyish brown, depending on the bleaching effect of the sun.
 Various shades of red and brown on the inside, when cut or planed.

-Description: These reclaimed African Azobe railway sleepers are probably between 30 - 60 years old, depending on which section of railway they came from in Europe.
-They are very durable, tight-grained tropical hardwoods with excellent longevity, and made from one of the hardest wood in the world.
+Description: These reclaimed African Azobe railway sleepers are probably between 40 - 60 years old, depending on which section of railway they came from in Europe.
+They are very durable, tight-grained tropical hardwoods, with excellent longevity & made from one of the hardest wood in the world.
 Probably one of the heaviest & hardest railway sleepers on the tracks.
 Having spent 40 - 60 years on a railway track, they may inevitably have the rustic signs of cracks, loose bits, or 'character' with occasional areas of crumbly softness or decay.

 Cutting: Very hard.
 You'll need a circular saw / chainsaw / powered saw to cut these railway sleepers.
 Start off with a new or sharpened blade, and be prepared to re-sharpen.
 Occasionally optimistic people try by handsaw, but you'd have to be very determined or fit.
 As with any project, it makes sense to try and limit the amount of cuts you need to do.
 Try and plan a design that fits with the size of our railway sleepers!